 - Current Throughput / Latency numbers?
 Expectations?

-- Do you require, or are you using any of the following Scylla/Cassandra features?
+- Do you require, or are you using any of the following ScyllaDB/Cassandra features?

 - Which Region(s) should the cluster be deployed in?
 How many (and which) AZs are used in the Source cluster?